The BEST KEPT Weight Loss Secrets

 The reality is that the truth is probably somewhere in the middle.

-While our genetics and age certainly do play a role, so do our eating habits, behaviours and environment.
+While our genetics and age certainly do play a role, so do our epigenetics—our eating habits, behaviours and environment.

 And this is the million dollar question now isn’t it?
 How do you manage your weight, increase your energy and feel better in your body as you age, without dieting and being in a caloric deficit?